kaalep/ESP32-lightspeed-camera/README.md

 # 2. The data acquisition

 Because the ESP32S3 internal ADC is nowhere near fast enough for this, I came up with a more clever solution.
 The SPI1 port on this chip can preform a half duplex quad-line read at a clock speed of 80MHz.
 This yields to a data acquisition rate of 320 million bits per second.

+***Digitizing the sensor signal***

-Only problem is that all this data is digital, and I am trying to reconstruct an analog waveform.
+Only problem is that the data sampled by the ESP32 SPI port is binary, and I am trying to reconstruct an analog waveform.
 This means the analog signal from the sensor must first be digitized using a comparator that compares the sensor output voltage to a voltage set by a digital-analog converter.

 <img width="1179" height="500" alt="image" src="https://github.com/user-attachments/assets/44b23b79-eda8-4dbe-8bd3-4e6adfd01ba4" />